jspecht3/vim-tutorial/README.md

 ```

 Now that we have some text, let's navigate around and edit some text.
 After typing, your location in the text (indicated by the flashing white box) should be at the end of the file.

 ![end-of-text](images/cursor-at-end.png)

 We can navigate between lines using the :sparkles: the `up arrow` key to move up a line and the :sparkles: the `down arrow` key to move down a line.
 Similarly, we can navigate inside of a line by using :sparkles: the `left arrow` key to move left and :sparkles: the `right arrow` key to move right.
 Using the arrow keys, navigate in the file so your cursor is in the same spot as mine.

 ![cursor-at-example](images/cursor-at-example.png)

+A quick aside, there are many ways to move in an between lines in vim.
+The arrow keys will always work, but they quite far away from where your hand usually is.
+Instead of using the arrow keys, most vim users use ✨ `h` to move left a character, ✨ 'j' to move down a line, ✨ 'k' to move up a line, and ✨ 'l' to move right a character.
+However, these motions only work in normal mode.
+If you are insert mode, you can preface 'h, j, k, l' with 'alt' to use the same motions as before.
+For example, you would type ✨ 'Alt + j' to move down a line.

 Notice the cursor over the "e" in example. :red_circle: When entering text, you will insert the text **before** the cursor.
 In this case, we any text we enter will go after "This is some " and shift "example text." to the right.